 Minecraft Versions: The Breakdown

 There are about 17 different platforms that support Minecraft.
 These range from computers to phones to consoles and to even.

-Some platforms are a no-brainer, like PC and Xbox (because Microsoft owns Mojang), and some are actually interesting and surprisingly still marketed, like Wii U, PlayStation Vita, and Xbox 360.
-The Xbox 360 is still supported today with new skin packs and new updates modifying the gameplay and other cool things.
+Some platforms are a no-brainer, like PC and Xbox (because Microsoft owns Mojang), and some are actually interesting and surprisingly still marketed, like Wii U, PS Vita, and Xbox360.
+The 360 is still supported today with new skin packs and new updates modifying the gameplay and other cool things.
 There is only one thing that Mojang does not specify with all of these platforms.

 One Big Flaw